vli777/Scry/README.md

 # Scry
-A time-series forecasting pipeline using a Temporal Fusion Transformer (TFT) to predict the next 1 hour of price movement on 5-minute interval data.
-This project demonstrates:
+A time-series forecasting pipeline using a Temporal Fusion Transformer (TFT) to predict the next 1 hour of stock price movement

-- Data fetching & incremental updates
-- Feature engineering (technical indicators)
-- Training a TFT model
-- Batch predictions
-- Real-time inference via FastAPI

 ## Table of Contents
 - Installation